 Instagram/duniamanji

-As a musician who is part of one association, Anji realizes that the royalty issue is not actually a difficult matter to resolve.
-He regrets the conflict between parties that only worsens the situation.
+As a musician who is part of one of the associations, Anji realizes that the royalty issue is not something difficult to resolve.
+He regrets the conflicts between parties that only worsen the situation.

 "It's just that lately I have been quiet.
 Why?
-Because it's too noisy, too complicated, too messy, whereas the issues are actually simple: empathy, ethics, understanding, you know," he said.
+Because it’s too noisy, too complicated, too messy, whereas the issue is actually simple: empathy, ethics, understanding, that’s it," he said.

 3. The Solution is to Meet & Sit Together